system76/tech-docs/src/models/nebula49-1/assembly.md

 ![Bottom fan screws](./img/bottom-fan-screws.webp)

-4. When reinstalling the fan, the components should be in the following order:
+4. When reinstalling the fan, place the dust filter between the fan and the chassis with the shiny side facing the chassis.
-    - Chassis
-    - Dust filter
-    - Acrylic spacer
-    - Fan

 ## Installing side intake fans:

 nebula49 supports up to two 120mm side intake fans mounted to the GPU brace.
-One 120mm fan (`BQ SIW4-12025-MF-PWM`) is sold as an optional add-on at the time of purchase.
+Two 120mm fans (`BQ SIW4-12025-MF-PWM`) are sold as an optional add-on at the time of purchase.

 ### Steps to install the side intake fans: